llj0824/connections_app/docs/engineering_doc.md

 - **`POST /api/events/[id]/messages`:** Sends a new message in the event chat.
   **Request:** JSON `{ "text": "Hello everyone!" }`.
 Auth required (user must be logged in; optionally check they're part of the event).
   **Response:** 201 Created with `{ "message": { "id": ..., "senderId": ..., "text": "...", "timestamp": "..." } }`.
 The returned message should reflect what was saved (it may generate an ID and timestamp on the server).
-This helps the client sync the message with what’s on server.
+This helps the client sync the message with what's on server.
 If the text is empty or too long, 400 validation error.
 If not auth or not allowed, 401/403.
   **Flow:** Called when user sends a message.
 The RN app will also display the sent message immediately.
 On receiving the response, the app can confirm the message was delivered (maybe removing any "sending..." indicator on it).
 If the app is polling `GET /messages`, the new message will also appear there on next fetch, but since we already add it on client, it's fine.

 - **WebSocket Endpoint (future):** If implementing real-time, you might have an endpoint like `/api/events/[id]/socket` or use a library on the Next.js custom server to handle a WebSocket for live updates.
 Since the question focuses on endpoints, we stick to REST for now.